-Doctoral students are required to complete a dissertation.
-Standards and procedures for the dissertation are defined by program faculty in keeping with the APU Standards and Dissertation Handbook.
+Doctoral students are required to complete a dissertation, the standards and procedures for which are defined by program faculty in keeping with the APU Standards and Dissertation Handbook.
+To be approved for a dissertation defense date, students must complete all requisite coursework, including EDUC 776, and have the approval of their dissertation committee.
 Continuous enrollment in EDUC 777 is required until the dissertation is successfully defended and submitted to APU’s APA reader.

 In addition to maintaining continuous enrollment in EDUC 777, doctoral candidates are expected to make continuous progress toward completion of the dissertation.
 Continuous progress of doctoral candidates is assessed each term on all of the following expectations: